Update: This offer for the Premier Rewards Gold Card from American Express has expired. Learn more about the current offers here.

 Even with what I consider a big weakness, the ability to earn Membership Rewards points in the U.S. is a big selling point.
 Not to mention the fun you can have with Amex Offers and the ability to handle large purchase since it’s a charge card.

 Is the Premier Rewards Gold a perfect card?
 Of course not but I don’t think there is even such a thing.
-What this card really offers is a way to earn Membership Rewards points a bit quicker from both the welcome bonus and the bonus categories.
+What this card really offers is a way to earn Membership Rewards points a bit quicker from the bonus categories.

-While I wouldn’t prioritize it over Ultimate Rewards points at the beginning of your award travel journey, this is still a great way get into Membership Rewards points especially if you’re not in the mood to give Amex a $550 annual fee for the Amex Platinum.
+While I wouldn’t prioritize it over Ultimate Rewards points at the beginning of your award travel journey, this is still a great way get into Membership Rewards points especially if you’re not in the mood to give Amex a $550 annual fee (Rates & Fees) for the Amex Platinum.